Chances of Twins with IVF

-It is good to stay transparent with your doctor regarding IVF and twins success rate.
-They usually set the facts right by letting the person know about the IVF twins pros and cons.
+It is good to stay transparent with your doctor regarding IVF and the twin’s success rate.
+They usually set the facts right by letting the person know about the IVF twins’ pros and cons.
 The IVF and twin’s risks are openly discussed and counseled.
 Here are some factors that have an effect on the probability of IVF and twin babies.

 - Family History plays a vital role.
-If you already have the history of twins in the family then the probability of getting pregnant with a twin in much higher
+If you already have a history of twins in the family then the probability of getting pregnant with a twin is much higher

 - Age factor is an essential variable that can change the entire dynamics of the statistical rate of IVF and twins.
 Women who are over the age of 30 or in some cases 40 are more likely to have IVF twins.

 - The body type of a person whether a person is taller or overweight increases the chances of twins through IVF.

 - Having a secondary case of infertility treated with IVF results in twins and in some cases can even cause multiple pregnancies.

 There are a lot of benefits of having twins without actually having to go with two different pregnancies in the first place.
 This is one of the many advantages of having twin babies.
 Others benefit from being kids, being able to keep each other company, and will not require to give them attention all the time.
 Single kids need a lot of attention and require mothers to spend some extra time with their kids.